Mihai Olos: Work in Germany – Shows Abroad (1992–2015)

 By the end of 1992, after an enthusiastic episode of involvement in politics in support of the National Christian Democratic Peasants Party, utterly disappointed of the outcomes and discontent with the situation at home, decided to settle in Germany, though not giving up his workshop at the painters center in Baia Mare.
 But as his friend Paul Neagu had told Olos' son Constantin visiting him in London, the idea to settle in a village in south-eastern Germany, rather isolated from the great art centers, was not the best place for the artist to make himself known.
 With all the previous success he had had in Germany, paradoxically, an overview of the artist's portfolio of the following decades seems to show that Paul Neagu had been right.
 Not that the artist did not continue his work.
 But he lacked the contact with his many friends and admirers from his native country.
 Therefore, he used to return in Baia Mare from time to time, continuing to exhibit at the regional shows and collaborating with articles in the local papers and literary magazines in the country.

 Following his decision to stay and work in Germany, Olos married his longtime supporter, translator and secretary in Germany, Ms Helga Fessler, graduate of Romance languages at the University of Freiburg, whom he had first met in Romania during the seventies.
 He continued to work on his project realizing other modules of smaller dimension.

 Adapting to the new technologies, he learned computer design and this made him pass to the practice of digital art.
 Nevertheless, this was actually continuing his experiments with the module in another medium.
 Besides, especially when his health began to decline, the medium he adopted was paper, creating a great number of origami-like small modules.

-The " Berlin Golden Tripod" and poetry at Wiepersdorf Artists Castle (1992)
+The "Berlin Golden Tripod" and poetry at Wiepersdorf Artists Castle (1992)

-In the autumn of 1992, invited to stay at the literary institute housed in Wipersdrof Castle, Mihai Olos work on a new project, he entitled this time " A statue sits in Europe", inspired by the idea of the three-legged golden bridge "Deutschland", a symbol of the unification of Germany.
-He exposed his ideas to the those who were at the Schloss and made a series of large paintings illustrating his ideas, one of them included in Hans van der Grienten's collection at Moyland Castel.
+In the autumn of 1992, invited to stay at the literary institute housed in Wipersdrof Castle, Mihai Olos work on a new project, he entitled this time "A statue sits in Europe", inspired by the idea of the three-legged golden bridge "Deutschland", a symbol of the unification of Germany.
+He exposed his ideas to those who were at the Schloss and made a series of large paintings illustrating his ideas, one of them included in Hans van der Grienten's collection at Moyland Castel.